HappyValleyIO/koil/docs/docs/index.md

 ## Why are you releasing this for free?
 Through open source all things are possible - so jot that down.
 We've benefited tremendously from open source, and we want to give back.

-From a business perspective, we're hoping to benefit through this as a marketing exercise, offering professional support and to figure out a premium version that we'll release in parallel at some point.
+From a business perspective, we will only benefit from marketing of our core consulting business with the free version but we are planning on releasing a premium licensed version with additional features later this year.